karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserHasPermissionGroupApi/deleteUserHasPermissionGroupByPermissionGroupIds.md

-Deletes the userHasPermissionGroup rows identified by the given permission_group_permission_group_ids.
+Deletes the user has permission group rows identified by the given permission_group_ids.